 Who Do We Support?

-Retiring Family Doctors in the city of Vancouver
+Retiring family physicians in the city of Vancouver

-Family Doctors in the city of Vancouver closing their practice
+Family physicians in the City of Vancouver closing their practice

 How Can We Help You?

-If you are 6 months or more away from retirement/practice closure, we can help recruit for a GP to take over your practice!
+If you are 6 months or more away from retirement/practice closure, we can help recruit for a family physician to take over your practice!

 We advertise for your position on locums.ca, SGP, and Health Match BC